Pesticide Disposal Resources

 Homeowners and farmers sometimes discover old, unusable or “obsolete” pesticides in the shed, garage of cellar.
 DDT, dioxin-containing 2,4,5-T and compounds of arsenic, mercury or lead all marvels in their day are now banned because of their hazards to human health, wildlife or to the environment.
 Sometimes pesticides become unusable because they freeze or get damp and solidify.
 Mainer’s who want to dispose of these wastes in an environmentally sound manner are often discouraged to learn that proper disposal of waste pesticides is prohibitively expensive.

 The Board of Pesticides Control (BPC) and the Department of Environmental Protection provide citizens with a responsible, free solution to their obsolete pesticide problem.
 Once a year, these agencies collect obsolete pesticides brought to sites across Maine.
 The materials are then shipped to out-of-state disposal facilities.
-Banned pesticides and pesticides that have become caked, frozen or otherwise rendered unusable can be accepted.
+All types of pesticides and adjuvants are accepted, including banned pesticides and pesticides that have become caked, frozen or otherwise rendered unusable.
 The program is available to homeowners as well as non-corporate farmers and greenhouse operators.

 How to Participate